 What to Expect

 - Qifqi: Small, fried balls made of rice and sometimes mixed with other ingredients such as herbs or cheese.
-They make for a delicious appetizer or snack.

 - Speca te ferguara: Fried peppers stuffed with cheese or ground meat.
-They’re a popular street food in Gjirokastra and perfect for a quick snack.

-- Pasha qofte: Meatballs made with ground beef or lamb, mixed with rice, and boiled in a flavorful broth.
+- Pasha qofte: Meatballs made with ground beef or lamb, mixed with rice, and boiled in a broth.
 They’re often served as part of a festive meal, such as during the holiday of Bayram.

 - Shop intentionally and avoid purchasing items that you don’t need.

 - Refuse plastic products and packaging in favour of more sustainable alternatives.
+This is tricky as Albanians still find this to be an odd request.
+This is slowly changing though.

 - Reduce your consumption of meat and dairy products.